River Dulas

 The River Dulas (Welsh: Afon Dulas) is a tributary of the River Teifi and has its source near the village of Llangybi, Ceredigion, Wales.
 Its confluence with the Teifi is near Lampeter.

-In June 2017 effluent from an anaerobic digestion plant in Lampeter was discharged into the Dulas, causing a pollution incident that was investigated by Natural Resources Wales.
+In June 2017, effluent from an anaerobic digestion plant in Lampeter was discharged into the Dulas.
+This caused a pollution incident that was investigated by Natural Resources Wales.